buckbaskin/buckbaskin.github.io/content/derailed-part-1.md

 I had the unfortunate luck of being the owner who gets to figure out what to do when the pedal crank on my old Peugeot road bike snapped in half while riding.
-After some luck in (hopefully) finding the right part, I've set about getting the rest of the bike back in more suitable condition.
+After some luck in finding the right part, I've set about getting the rest of the bike back in more suitable condition.

 The first step is